Herbert Hutner: Career

 Hutner started his career on Wall Street, founding Osterman & Hutner with Lester Osterman.
 He then served as the Chairman of Sleight & Hellmuth Inc., Pressed Metals of America, Struthers Wells Corp. and the Platinum Mining Co.
 Later, he served as the President of the New England Life Insurance Co.

 Hutner was chairman of the President's Advisory Committee on the Arts from 1982 to 1990, serving under Ronald Reagan and George H. W. Bush.

 Philanthropy

 Hutner made charitable contributions to the Jules Stein Eye Institute at UCLA and the Young Musicians Foundation.
 Additionally, he was a co-founder of the Los Angeles Music Center.

 Personal life

 Hutner was married three times.
 With his first wife, Marjorie Mayer, he had a son, Jeffrey Hutner (b.
 1942), and a daughter, Lynn M. Collwell (b.
 1945).
 His second wife was Zsa Zsa Gabor; they married on November 5, 1962.
 They divorced on March 3, 1966.
 He married his third wife Juli Reding (1936), an actress, on her 33rd birthday, November 28, 1969.

 Death

-Hutner died at Cedars-Sinai Medical Center in Los Angeles on December 7, 2008, just 2 weeks before his 100th Birthday.
+Hutner died at Cedars-Sinai Medical Center in Los Angeles on December 7, 2008, at age 99, two weeks shy of his 100th birthday.